kurator-org/kurator-web/README.md

 The following quickstart describes the process of setting up a local instance of the web app for testing and demonstration of workflows.

-Download the latest distribution zip file from the releases page on GitHub, https://github.com/kurator-org/kurator-web/releases, and unzip:
+Download the latest distribution zip file from the releases page on GitHub https://github.com/kurator-org/kurator-web/releases, and unzip:

     unzip kurator-web-1.0.0.zip

-Rename the template config file at conf/application.conf.example to application.conf.
-Edit the file and uncomment the line "kurator.autoInstall = true" to enable the autoinstall.
+Rename the template config file at `conf/application.conf.example` to `application.conf`.
+Edit the file and uncomment the line ``kurator.autoInstall = true` to enable the autoinstall.

     cp conf/application.conf.example conf/application.conf
     nano application.conf

-Run bin/kurator-web to perform the initial auto installation of jython.
+Run `bin/kurator-web` to perform the initial auto installation of jython.
 This will also automatically create the packages and workspace directories.

-    bin/kurator-web

-Obtain the latest release of the kurator-validation packages zip file from: https://github.com/kurator-org/kurator-validation/releases.
+Obtain the latest release of the kurator-validation packages zip file from https://github.com/kurator-org/kurator-validation/releases.
 This file contains the python actors, workflow yaml and web application descriptors.
 Copy the downloaded zip file to the packages directory.

     cp ~/Downloads/kurator-validation-1.0.0-packages.zip packages

-Use the pip installer at jython/bin/pip to install any python dependencies (check documentation for python workflows).
+Use the pip installer at `jython/bin/pip` to install any python dependencies (check documentation for python workflows).

-Re-run bin/kurator-web to start the play server and auto unpack/deploy the workflows in packages.
+Re-run `bin/kurator-web` to start the play server and auto unpack/deploy the workflows in packages.
 Once the server starts the web app should be accessible at http://localhost:9000.
 Login with the default "admin" account using password "admin".

 Building and Testing Kurator-Web
 --------------------------------